- Course Number:

 - Special Fee:

 Course DescriptionTheory and application of visual communication in newspapers, magazines, television news, advertising, and public relations.
 May include a Service Learning component.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 Intended Outcomes for the course

 *Critically and thoughtfully respond to both the explicit and implicit communication of media.